theodorCodes/milestone-project-2/readme.md

     // ISSUE: in case of 'multiple selections' it stores the data-id of the last entry
     // the allowance of multi selections is an issue
     // storing the last item when someone randomly clicks more then 2 cards is an issue

+# Polishing Gameplay

+Adding the feature to count moves for each step as 0.5 and used Math.round() to display only round numbers for the player.